 Picture Brides soon entered the consciousness of Greeks on both sides of the Atlantic.

-A popular song was recorded by Rita Abazis called “Mama don’t send me to America”— a daughter begging to her mother not to send her to America
+A song was recorded by the popular Greek singer Rita Abazis called “Mama don’t send me to America”— a daughter begging to her mother not to send her to America

 Mama, don’t send me to America, I’ll wither and die there.